ElisabethHuhn/AndroidArchitectureExample3/README.md

 Route Screen
 * List of routes for a given driver depends on business rules.
 If the driverID:
+  * As yet, the routes are just listed in order of routeID.
+Some suggested business rules mihgt be:
     * is same as routeID => display the route
     * is divisible by 2 => display the first R type route
     * is divisible by 5 => display the second C type route
     * does not meet any of the above rules => display the last I type route

 *Technical Requirements*
 * MVVM architecture